 Thanks to higher internet bandwidth there are fewer limitations on video and streaming websites.
 Now websites can add HTML5 videos to their homepage design without loading or display issues.
 Streaming video is one of the hottest website design trends of the year.
 Expect to see more and more video display on websites in the coming years.

 Long Scrolling Pages

 Gone are the days of websites needing to be designed above the fold.
-As more web users are now into mobile devices, the idea of putting all relevant information in the top-most area of a website is definitely obsolete.
+As more web users are now using mobile devices, the idea of putting all relevant information in the top-most area of a website is obsolete.
 Also, this is because smaller screens like smartphone browsers have made users get used to scrolling through pages.